 As a fully white-label company, we pack and ship out products in plain white poly mailers or cardboard boxes, depending on the product type.

 If you want to have custom packaging for your products, order them from a supplier and send them to our fulfillment centers.

-For now, you have two packaging options that you can send to us: custom poly mailers and bubble mailers.
+For now, you have three packaging options that you can send to us: custom poly mailers paper mailers, and bubble mailers.
 In the future, we’ll accept more packaging options.

 You can ship all Printful products in these except for the ones that need extra protection, such as structured hats, jewelry and keychains, stationery and stickers, wall art, and drinkware.

 To find out more about Printful custom packaging, have a look at our packaging article.

 There’s a choice of hundreds of custom packaging suppliers.
 We highly recommend choosing from these three:

 Disclaimer: Printful might earn a commission from signups or purchases completed via the link below.
 Read more.

 In addition to stickers, custom labels, and other fun trinkets, Sticker Mule sells customizable poly and bubble mailers.
 This is one of the more affordable options for mailers since you can get bulk order discounts and the shipping is free of cost.